zio/zio/docs/datatypes/contextual/zdeps.md

 Fortunately, the construction of ZIO layers can be effectful and resourceful, this means they can be acquired and safely released when the services are done being utilized.

-`ZLayer` relies on the powerful `ZManaged` data type and this makes this process extremely simple.
+`ZDeps` relies on the powerful `ZManaged` data type and this makes this process extremely simple.

-We can lift any `ZManaged` to `ZLayer` by providing a managed resource to the `ZIO.fromManaged` constructor:
+We can lift any `ZManaged` to `ZDeps` by providing a managed resource to the `ZIO.fromManaged` constructor:

 ```scala mdoc:invisible
 import scala.io.BufferedSource